kbb29/wordle-solver/README.md

 ## Policy Gradient Approach

-NOT IMPLEMENTED YET

 The aim here is to use a NN to represent the policy, rather than the value function.
 We will shrink the action space (ie, so that we have a few actions, rather than 12000).
 This will remove the model's ability to learn novel strategies, rather it will just be learning when to employ the different strategies (actions) that I give it.
-Start with these 3 word selection tactics:
+Start with these 3 actions:

-1. choose words which match the current history
+1. choose a word which matches the current history
-1. choose words which contain the greatest number of new letters
+1. choose a word whose new letters have the highest frequency score
-1. choose words which have the highest frequency score
+1. choose a word which eliminates the greatest number of candidate target words (NOT IMPLEMENTED YET)

-then we will construct 6 actions by choosing every possible order of these strategies
-1. 1,2,3
-1. 1,3,2
-1. 2,1,3
-1. 2,3,1
-1. 3,1,2
-1. 3,2,1

 for all these actions there may be multiple words, so sample a random one.
+The policy can then be:

+1. the average reward calculated directly for each state (using a simplified state which is just the guess number)
+1. the probability of each action for each state calculated using the policy gradient theorem (using a simplified state which is just the guess number)
-The policy then becomes a logistic regressor which selects one of these actions to execute.
-The loss to train the regressor will be derived using the policy gradiet theorem.
+2. a logistic regressor which selects one of these actions to execute.
+The loss to train the regressor will be derived using the policy gradient theorem.
+The input to the regressor will be all the state vars
+1. a nn regressor
+1. a hybrid regressor which has a different linear regressor for each guess (each step of the episode)

 ## Actor-Critic Approach